The Importance Of Examining Your Beliefs

 - Your religious beliefs.

-All of these factors will in some way shape and form your current level of consciousness.
+All of these factors will, in some way, shape and form your current level of consciousness.
 This then determines what you accept, and what you reject, into your mental and physical world.
-The most influential years of your life, in terms of expanding your level of consciousness, occur during your childhood and teenage years of life.

 After this period, many people find it hard to expand their consciousness because they live a life driven by habits, and as a result, they tend to keep the same limiting false beliefs they picked up during their childhood.
-This can lead to a lifetime of unfulfillment and dissatisfaction where they never see the true reality about themselves, and so consequently, never see what they are truly capable of.

-Why It Can Be Hard To Change Negative Beliefs
+Why it’s Hard to Change Negative Beliefs

 In order to remove negative limiting beliefs, one needs to expand their level of consciousness to the point where they become able to see through the illusion cast upon them by their false beliefs.
-This however, can sometimes be difficult to do, as there are certain things which can hold back a person from changing the way they view something.

-A Mind Filled With False Beliefs
+1) A Mind Filled With False Beliefs

 All the things we think about and imagine, are based on what we presently believe to be true.
 Even though we may have a false belief, if we regard it to be true, then we will act as if it is true.
-So if a person’s mind is filled with false and limiting beliefs, then those beliefs can end up controlling how that person thinks and how they act.

 Change takes time and effort.
 It is far easier to give a reason or excuse why we shouldn’t do something, or why something wouldn’t work, rather than to put the time and effort in to find out through trial and error.
 This can cause people to fail even before they begin.

-People have a natural tendency to accept the things which agree with their current beliefs, and to reject the things which disagree with their beliefs.
 So if a person’s mind is filled with false beliefs, then they may reject or resist any true information which conflicts with their pre-existing beliefs.

-Conditioned Behavior
+4) Conditioned Behavior

 Humans become conditioned throughout their life to respond in predictable ways.
 These responses can be mental, physical or emotional, and can cause people to automatically reject new information.